openvcloud/docs/docs/selfhealing/maintenance/image_update_version.md

 #### enable: True
 #### descr:
 ```
-Checks the last modified timestamp of all images and compare it with the available image in the server and update the image if needed.
+Checks the last modified timestamp of all images and compares it with the available image in the server and updates the image if needed.

 ```
 #### license: bsd